pavkam/pavkam.github.io/_posts/2022-09-27-nostalgia-scr-images.md

      inc bx                  ;do inc(count);
      jmp genscr_2
 ```
-This looks like an [RLE encoder](https://en.wikipedia.org/wiki/Run-length_encoding).
-But it looks a bit weird that it compares to `79` and not `0x7F`.
+This looks like a piece of an [RLE encoder](https://en.wikipedia.org/wiki/Run-length_encoding).
+But it looks a bit weird that it compares to `79` decimal and not `0x7F` hex.
 Looking at the code further, confirms this is an RLE encoder, albeit a bit weird.

 # A refresher on RLE encoding

-RLE encoding is a very simple way of compressing data which has long strings of identical bytes.
-This was very common in image files.
-For instance, if you had a black horizontal like running from the start of the image to the end, then all the bytes would be `0x00`.
-For a resolution of `320x200` with `2bpp` that would mean that line would take `80 bytes`.
-So instead of saving 80 zeros into the file it would make sense to store a _control character_ followed by the number of repetitions and then by the byte that is repeated.
-For non-repeatable bytes, the encoder will use another _control character_, followed by the number of non-repeating bytes and then the bytes themselves.
+RLE encoding is a very simple way of compressing data which is likely to have long strings of identical bytes.
+This was very common in image files back in the days.
+For instance, if you had an image with a black horizontal like running from the start of the image to the end, then all the bytes would be `0x00`.
+For a resolution of `320x200` with `2 bpp` that would mean the line would be `80 bytes` long.
+So instead of saving `80 zeros` into the file it would make sense to compress them.
+RLE would see one store a _control character_ followed by the _number of repetitions_ and then by the _byte that is repeated_.
+For non-repeatable bytes, RLE would use another _control character_, followed by the _number of non-repeating bytes_ and then the _bytes_ themselves.

 ```
   # For example, if we had 0x0000000000000000 value, we could encode it as follows:
   0x01 0x08 0x00
+  ^    ^    ^
+  |    |    +----- The repeated byte.
+  |    +---------- The number of repetitions.
+  +--------------- The control character

   # Or in case of non-repeating sequence of 0x0001020304050607:
-  0x00 0x08 0x01 0x020304050607
+  0x00 0x08 0x010x020304050607
+  ^    ^    ^
+  |    |    +---- The bytes as they are.
+  |    +--------- The number of bytes.
+  +-------------- The control character.
 ```

 Note that I chose `0x00` as control character for encoding repeating sequences and `0x01` for non-repeating.

-We can actually optimize this further and same more bytes by combining the _escape character_ and the number of bytes into one byte.
-We will designate the most significant bit as _escape bit_ and the remaining 7 bits as the count:
+We can actually optimize this further and save some bytes by combining the _escape character_ and the number of (repeating) bytes into one single byte.
+We will designate  `8th bit` as _escape bit_ and the remaining `7 bits` as the count:

 ```
   # For example, if we had 0x0000000000000000 value, we could encode it as follows:
   0x88 0x00
+  ^    ^
+  |    +--------- The repeated byte.
+  +-------------- The control bit + number of repetitions.

   # Or in case of non-repeating sequence of 0x0001020304050607:
   0x08 0x020304050607
+  ^    ^
+  |    +--------- The bytes.
+  +-------------- The control bit + number of bytes.
 ```

 Note that `0x88` is `10001000` in binary.
 If we clear the most significant bit we're left with `0x08` which the count of bytes that need to be repeated.

 This is the encoding used by the `GenerateScr` routine.
-It also means that we can at most encode 127 bytes per _control bit_.
+It also means that we can at most encode `127 bytes` per at a time.

 # A refresher into CGA

-The "beloved" [CGA](https://en.wikipedia.org/wiki/Color_Graphics_Adapter) was the one used in my old machine and it influenced a lot the format of the images themselves.
-The adapter would use two pages of dedicated video memory.
+The "_beloved_" [CGA](https://en.wikipedia.org/wiki/Color_Graphics_Adapter) was the one used in my old machine and it influenced a lot the format of the images themselves.
+The adapter used two pages of dedicated video memory.
 One was located at `0xb800:0000` and the other at `0xba00:0000`.
+Both were `8000 bytes` long.

-There are two graphical modes we care about: `320x200` at `2bpp` (four colors) and `640x200` at 1bpp (black and white).
-Both modes will use exactly `(320 * 200) / 4 = 16000` or `640 * 200 = 16000` bytes.
+There were two graphical modes we care about: `320x200` at `2 bpp` (four colors), and `640x200` at `1 bpp` (black and white).
+Both modes used exactly `(320 * 200) / 4 = 16000` or `640 * 200 = 16000` bytes.

-A complication comes from the fact that CGA did interlacing of rows.
-That means that row 0 is at `0xb800:0000` and row 1 is at `0xba00:0000` followed by row 2 at `0xb800:0050` and row 3 at `0xba00:0050`, up to row 199.
-Each row is basically a horizontal line.
+The primary complication came from the fact that CGA did row interlacing.
+What that meant in practice is that `row 0` was located at `0xb800:0000` and `row 1` was at `0xba00:0000` followed by `row 2` at `0xb800:0050` and `row 3` at `0xba00:0050`, up to `row 199`.
+Each row was basically a horizontal line on the screen consisting of `80 bytes`.

-Looking at `GenerateScr`, it becomes clear that the RLE encoder goes through the first page at  `0xb800:0000` and then starts encoding the second page at `0xba00:0000`, though it seems to accidentally include more bytes at the end of each page for repeating sequences.
+Looking at `GenerateScr`, it becomes clear that the RLE encoder goes through the first page at  `0xb800:0000` and then starts encoding the second page at `0xba00:0000`, though it seems to **accidentally** include more bytes at the end of each page for repeating sequences.
 Those bytes are just garbage and we will need to make sure we account for that in the decoder.

-Another observation that needs pointing out is that we do not know what resolution and what color palette was chosen when saving those images into the files.
+Another observation that needs pointing out is that we do not know what resolution and what color palette was used when saving those images into the files.
 That will need adjusting as we try to convert the images to Bitmap format.
-More in that later.
+But more on that later...

 # Python time!

 I have chosen **Python** for the decoder because it's **easy**.
-It already has all the libraries I need and it's akin to an "swiss army knife".
+It already has all the libraries I need and it's akin to an "_swiss army knife_".
 Also, I don't need performance for this decoder.

 The process itself can be structured into 4 steps:
 1. Load the file contents into a `bytearray`,